Benchmark

 Summary

 A pricing/packaging assistant becomes reliable when it’s grounded in approved pricing sources, uses guided constraint collection, and outputs structured answers with citations.
-CustomGPT supports this with embeddable assistants, monitoring for missing content, verification workflows, and controlled actions for quote requests and approvals.
+CustomGPT.ai supports this with embeddable assistants, monitoring for missing content, verification workflows, and controlled actions for quote requests and approvals.

 Trusted by thousands of organizations worldwide